David Janicke, PhD, ABPP

 Dr. Janicke teaches the graduate level course in pediatric psychology, and also co-teaches the advances child therapy course along with his child area colleagues.
 He provides clinical supervision and professional mentorship of graduate students, pre-doctoral psychology interns, and post-doctoral fellows.
 He has chaired numerous master’s thesis and doctoral dissertation research projects for his mentees. ;

-Dr. Janicke follows a mentorship model in providing research supervision.
-He has served as Chair on three completed doctoral dissertations.
-He currently is serving as Chair or co-Chair on two additional doctoral dissertations.
-In addition, Dr. Janicke has served as a committee member on 20 additional doctoral dissertations (that are either completed or in-progress) during his time in the Department of Clinical and Health Psychology at the University of Florida.
-In 2007 Dr. Janicke was awarded the “Graduate Research Mentor of the Year Award” by the doctoral students in the Department of Clinical and Health Psychology.
-Dr. Janicke has also served as Chair or co-Chair on over ten undergraduate Honors/Senior Theses for students in the College of Public Health and Health Professions or College of Liberal Arts.
+Dr. Janicke follows a junior colleague model in providing research supervision.
+He has served as Chair on nineteen completed doctoral dissertations.
+He currently is serving as Chair or co-Chair on four additional doctoral dissertations.
+His students continue to produce dissertation research in a variety of pediatric focused areas, most notably with current projects in the areas of obesity, sleep, diabetes, oncology, inflammatory bowel disease.
+His students have also used virtual human technology to examine the potential impact of physician bias (i.e., race, gender, weight) on health disparities.
+In 2007 and 2011 Dr. Janicke was awarded the “Graduate Research Mentor of the Year Award” by the doctoral students in the Department of Clinical and Health Psychology.
+In 2014, Dr. Janicke was awarded the College of Public Health and Health Professions’ “Doctoral Mentor of the Year”.